 Visiting the little-known island of Chiloe is like taking a step back in time.
 The archipelago is made up of traditional small farms, fishermen, and craftsmen.
 For accomodations, try Tierra Chiloe (located on the Pullao Bay on the inland sea), which offers a number of interesting activities, including horseback riding, clam digging on the beach, sea kayaking from island to island, and hiking.

 Door County, Wisconsin

 Wisconsin might not sound like the most romantic place in the world, but this area has lots of secluded spots and fun activities that make it perfect for a couples trip.
-Check out Blacksmith Inn on the Shore, an adults-only bed and breakfast, where all guest rooms have a fireplace, in-room whirlpool, and private balcony with views of the Bailey’s Harbor.
+Check out Blacksmith Inn on the Shore, a bed and breakfast where all guest rooms have a fireplace, in-room whirlpool, and private balcony with views of Bailey’s Harbor.
 You can use bikes, kayaks, sleds, and snowshoes to explore the area, including the nearby Sanctuary State Natural Area, which has 1,400 acres of boreal forest.